LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 The data alongside methodology and sources for the analysis will be released within the next week.

 These insights should be available as interactive dashboards, rather than static reports.
-The OS Built-Up areas, alongside population and deprivation data will be built into the Libraries Hacked [map tool at LibraryMap](https://www.librarymap.co.uk/#/map).
-This will allow all users and service professionals to explore different areas and see aspects of missing library provision.
+The OS Built-Up areas, alongside population and deprivation data, will be built into the Libraries Hacked [map tool at LibraryMap](https://www.librarymap.co.uk/#/map).
+This will allow all users and service professionals to explore different settlements and see aspects of missing library provision.